European patent filed

 License of technology

-One of the most important trends in the lightweight composites industry is the low-cost and low-energy consumption of out-of-autoclave processes of sandwich composites and recycle or reuse of high-value raw materials.
-Especially for large-scale products with complex curved shapes, it is still a big challenge to assemble the rigid foaming core before processing.
-Therefore, the lightweight composites industry demands novel rigid foaming cores that are shapeable, recyclable and easy to process.
-Meanwhile, all the mechanical properties and functions of the lightweight sandwich composites, such as flame retardancy, thermal insulation and sound insulation, still need to meet the specific requirements of the industrial applications.
+One of the most important trends in the lightweight composites industry is the low-cost and low-energy consumption of out-of-autoclave processes of sandwich composites and the possibility to recycle or reuse high-value raw materials.
+Especially for large-scale products with complex curved shapes, it is still a big challenge to assemble rigid foaming cores before processing.
+Therefore, the lightweight composites industry demands novel rigid foaming cores that are shapeable, recyclable and easy to process, at the same time that they comply with lightweight and mechanical requirements, and integrate other functionalities such as flame retardancy, thermal and/or sound insulation.

 Knowledge & Technology Transfer Department, IMDEA Materials Institute